IntergatedCircuits/hid-rp/README.md

 * Easy to use C++ syntax (no macros) to define and reuse HID report descriptors and reports (or their building blocks)
 * [HID usage tables code generator][hid-usage-tables] support, with extension possibilities
 * Base `hid::rdf::parser` design for implementing any custom descriptor parsing logic, for both compile and runtime
-* HID report descriptors are validated for common errors at compile time by `hid::report_protocol` [^1]
+* HID report descriptors are validated for common errors at compile time by `hid::report_protocol`

-[^1]: This feature requires C++ exceptions to be enabled, therefore in embedded software you need a separate compilation step with added exception support flag.
+* HID report descriptor printing support - including all defined usage names - by `std::formatter<hid::rdf::descriptor_view_base<TIterator>>`

 ## Getting started